microsoft/lisa/docs/run.md

     lisa -r ./microsoft/runbook/ready.yml -v public_address:<public address> -v "user_name:<user name>" -v "admin_private_key_file:<private key file>"
     ```

-The existing VMs can be multiple to support networking testing, and it also support authenticate by password.
+The existing VMs can be multiple ones to support networking testing, and it also support authenticate by password.
 Learn more from [runbook reference](runbook.md).

 ## Run Microsoft tests

-LISA is an end-to-end solution to validate Linux in Azure, Hyper-V or other Microsoft virtualization platform.
-In quick start, it runs tier 0 Microsoft test cases in Azure.
+LISA is an end-to-end solution to validate Linux in Azure, Hyper-V or other Microsoft virtualization platforms.
+The quick start introduces how to run t0 Microsoft tests in Azure.
 It tests an image can boot up and reboot without kernel panic.

-Refer to [test priority and tier](#test-priority-and-tier) know more about how test tiers defined.
+Refer to [Microsoft tests](microsoft_tests.md) know more about how test tiers defined.

 If you want to validate more scenarios, run with `<tier id>` from 1 to 4.
 To run tier 1 to 4, it needs legacy LISAv2 tests.
 The LISA must be run in a Windows computer, and prepare a secret file.
 Learn more from [how to run legacy test cases](run_legacy.md).